Subshifts and colorings on ascending HNN-extensions of finitely generated abelian groups: Graph-coloring subshifts

 With this we have found a configuration $z\in \mathcal{C}_n$ which coincides with $x$ outside of a finite set but is different from $x$ inside it, so we have a contradiction with the fact that $x$ is a frozen coloring.
 Hence we conclude that a strongly irreducible subshift $\mathcal{C}_n$ cannot have a frozen coloring. \end{proof} We already know by Theorem \ref{thm:gcs_mixing_n5} that the GCS $\mathcal{C}_n$ for $n\ge 5$ is strongly irreducible, and hence by the above proposition it cannot have a frozen coloring.
 On the other hand, as the case $n=3$ is the first non-finite subshift of the GCS's $\mathcal{C}_n$ for $N\ge 2$, it is reasonable to conjecture that its properties must still be somewhat rigid.
-The next proposition confirms this by showing that $\mathcal{C}_3$ possesses a frozen coloring, and with it exhibits the lack of a strong mixing behavior of the GCS with three colors. \begin{theorem} The GCS $\mathcal{C}_3\subseteq \{0,1,2\}^{\BS}$ admits a frozen coloring, and hence is not strongly irreducible. \end{theorem} \begin{proof}The proof will be divided in three cases, depending on the value of $N \ (\mathrm{mod} \ 3)$.
-For each one of these cases we will construct explicitly the claimed frozen coloring.
+The next proposition confirms this by showing that $\mathcal{C}_3$ possesses a frozen coloring, and with it exhibits the lack of a strong mixing behavior of the GCS with three colors. \begin{theorem} The GCS $\mathcal{C}_3\subseteq \{0,1,2\}^{\BS}$ admits a frozen coloring, and hence is not strongly irreducible. \end{theorem} \begin{proof} The proof will be divided in three cases, according to the value of $N\ (\mathrm{mod} \ 3)$.
+In each case we will define explicitly a frozen coloring, by defining the value of each element of $\mathrm{BS}(1,N)$ according to its normal form.